Best Selling Gifts

 Anna, returned thanks to God and talked of Jesus…And the Child grew and became strong in spirit, filled with wisdom; and the grace (favor and spiritual blessing) of God was upon Him.
 Luke 2:38,40 AMP

-This article is the first in a 4-part Christmas devotional series entitled “A Heart for Jesus” written by Roy Lessin, co-founder of DaySpring.
+This article is the fourth in a 4-part Christmas devotional series entitled “A Heart for Jesus” written by Roy Lessin, co-founder of DaySpring.
 To read more from Roy, you can follow his Facebook page Meeting in the Meadow or click here to view the rest of this 4-part series.

 Your first email is on the way.